Find the basic setup information for our Selling Ads add-on on this page.

 Enable this option to show an “Ads” link in the customer account in the frontend with a list of purchased ads and additional information.

-The page contains links to the public stats pages of ads when the Advanced Ads Tracking add-on is enabled.
+The page contains links to the public tracking reports of ads when the Advanced Ads Tracking add-on is enabled.

 Setting up a new ad product